 The Chicago Genealogical Society is happy to accept requests for scans or photocopies of individual photos and, where possible, copies of the report of research.

 The database lists name, description, possible age of person, year photo taken, success of research, additional photo info, photographer, and city of studio location.
-You can search this database here.
+You can download this copy of the database here.

-Requests for information can be sent to the CGS Corresponding Secretary through the society’s email firstname.lastname@example.org.
+Requests for information can be sent to the society’s email email@example.com and put “Chicago Family Photo Database Request” in the subject line.